kesler20/draw-uml/README.md

 },
 ```

 this data structure is passed to the `UmlDiagram` component using the prop `data`.
+It
-It is then modified using the `addRow`, `deleteRow` , `handleObjectClick` methods.
+is then modified using the `addRow`, `deleteRow` , `handleObjectClick` methods.

-expand on how the data structure cna be modified
-expand on the nodes
+expand on how the data structure cna be modified expand on the nodes

 ### TODOs:

 - [ ] improve the UI for pasting things
 - [ ] make the state persistent
 - [ ] the the ability to take design notes which would be persistent in local storage
-- [ ] create a function on drawUML to make a boundary around some tables to enclose systems and to select the colors of some tables to create your own legends
+- [ ] create a function on drawUML to make a boundary around some tables to enclose
+      systems and to select the colors of some tables to create your own legends
-- [ ] make the tests from drawuml unimplemented and implement them one after the other as the tdd cycle unfolds
+- [ ] make the tests from drawuml unimplemented and implement them one after the
+      other as the tdd cycle unfolds
-- [ ] Look at UML dioagrams and inset what is missing such as the interface and the dataclass
+- [ ] Look at UML dioagrams and inset what is missing such as the interface and the
-Header of the various tables
+      dataclass Header of the various tables
+- [ ] Add ai powered class recommendation
+- [ ] Change the test generation to one test case and remove the docs
+- [ ] Add ai curated template recommendation
+- [ ] Improve the UI and UX of the application, make it solely for template
+      generation and easy to understand/ use

-Think about developer experience to alolow the fast development of UML diagramsa make a lot of short cuts.
+Think about developer experience to alolow the fast development of UML diagramsa make
+a lot of short cuts.

 Fix every bug try to implement tests and typescript.